GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 ## How to aquire Sentinel 2 data

-1. Navigate to <a href="https://scihub.copernicus.eu/dhus/#/self-registration">Copernicus Open Access Hub by ESA</a> and set up an account
+1. Navigate to <a href="https://scihub.copernicus.eu/dhus/#/self-registration">Copernicus Open Access Hub by ESA registration form</a> and set up an account
     - If you want to use Landsat 8 data, set up an account at <a href="https://earthexplorer.usgs.gov/">USGS Earth Explorer</a> (not recommended for smaller regions)
-2. Log in
+2. Log in on <a href="https://scihub.copernicus.eu/dhus/#/home">Copernicus Open Access Hub</a>
+    - Without a log in, you cannot download the required data
 3. Specify search area in the map with right-click (move map with left-click and zoom in with mouse wheel)
 4. Click on the three stripes left in the search box to open the advanced search (upper left corner of screen)
 5. Select Sentinel 2 and put following statement in the box for the cloud cover: [0 TO 10]
 6. Click on the search button (upper right of search box) and wait until results are displayed
 7. Search for an image with full extent (no black parts) and minimal cloud cover
-8.
+8. Hover over the entry and click on the eye icon ("View product details")
+9. Check in the quick look, if the data seems suitable
+10. In the Inspector, navigate to GRANULE/*Name of data*/IMG_DATA/R10m/ and download the three bands ...
+B02, B03, B04 & B08 (all .jp2)
+11. When downloaded, put the four files in a folder "data/Sentinel_2" and move it where the scripts of this project are located

 ## How to aquire vector data